 To advance the principles of universal service, the FCC uses various permanent, pilot, and temporary programs funded through the Universal Service Fund (USF).6 The USF is funded by mandatory fees on telecommunications carriers rather than through congressional appropriations.
 Section 254 of the Communications Act, as amended (commonly known as "Section 254"; codified at 47 U.S.C. §254), governs the FCC's USF authority, which was added by the Telecommunications Act of 1996.
 Section 254(d) requires interstate telecommunication carriers to contribute to the advancement of universal service on an "equitable and nondiscriminatory basis" based on mechanisms established by the FCC.
 The FCC has implemented this direction by adopting regulations requiring interstate carriers to pay a percentage of their revenue at a rate set on a quarterly basis, called the "contribution factor."7 The FCC sets the regulatory and fee structures for the USF, which is intended to ensure that telecommunications services, including broadband, are available and affordable throughout the country.
 The USF is administered by the Universal Service Administrative Company (USAC), under the direction of the FCC.8

 This report provides an overview of the FCC's USF and related programs, summarizes each program and its components, and provides possible congressional considerations.
-The report concludes with a summary and status of legislation related to the USF in the 119th Congress.
+The report concludes with a summary and status of recent activities related to the USF in the 119th Congress.

-Since 1998, the USF has disbursed about $8 billion in subsidies each year.14 Table 1 contains data for each of the programs for the years 2022-2024.
+Since 1998, the USF has disbursed about $8 billion in subsidies each year.11 Table 1 contains disbursement data for each of the programs for the years 2022-2024.

 Program |